leefong123/Cluster-monitoring/README.md

 or

-14b. kubectl get po -n default
+14b. kubectl get po -n default -w

 #### To run the application on your local host